Arce11/ArduinoSnake/README.md

 ## Disclaimer

-This is just a for-fun project and may contain bugs or sub-optimal coding, just so you know.
+This is just a for-fun project and may contain bugs or sub-optimal coding.